jv-abhilash/AWS_based_hospital_management/README.md

 ![External Integration Diagram](docs/images/external-integration-diagram.jpg)
 *External services used by the system (AWS S3 for storage, KMS for encryption, IAM for permissions, SNS for notifications).*

-> **Tip:** If you place images in a different folder, change the paths above.
-Recommended location is `docs/images/` inside the repo.

 ---

 ## ✨ Key Features